pec27/hfof/README.md

 ### Friends of Friends group finding via spatial hashing

-hfof is an open-source friends-of-friends (FoF) group finder in 3d (periodic and non-periodic), based on the following paper: [arxiv:1805.04911](https://arxiv.org/abs/1805.04911).
+hfof is an open-source friends-of-friends (FoF) group finder in 3d and 2d (periodic and non-periodic), based on the following paper: [arxiv:1805.04911](https://arxiv.org/abs/1805.04911).

 Once you have downloaded hfof you will probably want to do the following: